domiq44/fsm_c/README.md

 Then, you can go into the freshly created directory and build the test with entering `make`

-Finally, you can run the test by entering `.main`, you will get the output :
+Finally, you can run the test by entering `./main`, you will get the output :

      * zs_lex:
     zs_lex: expecting_token: